foundriesio/docs/source/tutorials/compose-app/compose-app.rst

 - Improve your knowledge of Compose Apps.
 - Create a single container application.
-- Create multiple containers applications.
+- Create a multiple container application.

 Prerequisites
 -------------